-To date, 1,555 institutions with more than \$40.5 trillion in assets have pledged to move their money out of dirty energy, the equivalent of the two largest global economies - the United States and China - combined.15 And the sector with and China - combined.15 And the sector with the largest number of commitments: faithbased institutions.16
+To date, 1,555 institutions with more than \$40.5 trillion in assets have pledged to move their money out of dirty energy, the equivalent of the two largest global economies - the United States and China - combined.
+And the sector with the largest number of commitments: faithbased institutions.